 From a photography perspective, a performance difference could impact Image Quality (IQ) because the Google Pixel Camera heavily relies on Software improvements rather than Camera Hardware evolution.

 Image Quality Analysis

-If you want to learn more about our Uber IQ Camera benchmark, check the official page.
+If you want to learn more about our Camera IQ benchmark, check the official page.
 From a high-level, we’re rating photo image quality for Day, Night, Ultrawide, and Zoom photography.